Sale of Real Estate Nomination Form

-Understanding the sale of real estate nomination form
+nomination sale real estate

 When would a contract purchaser use a sale of real estate nominate form?